 Step 2 : Add the dry ingredients

 Gently mix in the almond flour, tapioca flour, cacao powder, and baking powder to the batter.
-Only mix until no flour clumps remain.
+Only mix on medium speed until no flour clumps remain.

 Be sure not to over mix this step.
 The batter will turn a light brown.